 Dividing Retirement Plans- Options, Options

-The simple and time-tested method for dividing up retirement plans in a divorce is to split each in half and allow both you and your spouse to walk away from the divorce.
-This can occur if both of your retirement accounts are basically the same or if you or your spouse will be allowing the other a greater share of the remainder of the community estate in the event that your retirement benefits are not close to equal.
+The simple and time-tested method for dividing up retirement plans in a divorce is to split each in half and allow both you and your spouse to walk away from the Divorce.
+This can occur if both of your retirement accounts are the same or if you or your spouse will be allowing the other a more significant share of the remainder of the community estate if your retirement benefits are not close to equal.

 There are other ways to divide retirement, however.
-If you are at a small deficit in terms of retirement benefits you and your spouse could just agree for you to receive whatever dollar amount from your spouse’s retirement that would equalize your shares.
+If you are at a small deficit in terms of retirement benefits, you and your spouse could agree for you to receive whatever dollar amount from your spouse's retirement that would equalize your shares.

-This can be difficult to determine if there is an actual pension involved as there is no specific dollar amount listed for an account, only an anticipated monthly payout upon retirement.
-In this case, someone who is trained in assessing the value of pensions may need to be retained in order to provide this information to you and your attorney.
+This can be difficult to determine if there is an actual pension involved.
+No specific dollar amount is listed for an account, only an anticipated monthly payout upon retirement.
+In this case, someone trained in assessing the value of pensions may need to be retained to provide this information to you and your attorney.

-If your spouse were to ask you to trade your claim to their pension in exchange for being able to remain in the house as the 100% owner, would this be something that you could consider?
-Many people would jump at this opportunity thinking of the short term benefit being potentially greater than the long-term advantages in financial security that a pension could provide.
+If your spouse were to ask you to trade your claim to their pension in exchange for remaining in the house as the 100% owner, would this be something that you could consider?
+Many people would jump at this opportunity thinking of the short-term benefit being potentially more significant than the long-term advantages in financial security that a pension could provide.

 Consider, however, that the house has costs associated with it- taxes, upkeep, and likely a monthly mortgage payment.
-Or if you decide to sell the house it is possible to suffer tax consequences there as well.
-While a house is almost always a good investment to make considering the value of homes has really only seen one decline since the Great Depression (that would be in 2008), you should always consider your options and not necessarily agree to something just because it offers more immediate benefit for you.
+Or, if you decide to sell the house, it is possible to suffer tax consequences.
+While a house is almost always an excellent investment to make, considering the value of homes has only seen one decline since the Great Depression (that would be in 2008), you should always consider your options and not necessarily agree to something just because it offers more immediate benefit for you.

 Qualified Domestic Relations Orders (QDRO)

-Essentially the QDRO orders the plan administrator of the retirement plan to pay you a specific amount based on the terms of your Final Decree.
+Essentially, the QDRO orders the retirement plan administrator to pay you a specific amount based on the terms of your Final Decree.
 It should be drafted along with your Final Decree of Divorce and submitted to the judge for their signature along with the Decree.
-Once it is signed by the judge your attorney will submit it along with the Decree to the plan administrator for the retirement plan.
+Once the judge signs it, your attorney will submit it along with the Decree to the plan administrator for the retirement plan.

-Please make sure that your attorney drafts this document prior to the end of your divorce.
-It can be a huge point of frustration to have to go back into a divorce case and get the QDRO signed after the divorce has been completed.
-It is simpler to do so when your divorce case is still active.
-Without the QDRO none of what you negotiated upon in your divorce as far as the retirement benefits division can occur.
+Please make sure that your attorney drafts this document before the end of your Divorce.
+It can be a huge point of frustration to have to go back into a divorce case and get the QDRO signed after the Divorce has been completed.
+It is simpler to do so when your divorce case is still active without the QDRO, none of what you negotiated upon in your Divorce as far as the retirement benefits division can occur.

 I have seen some retirement plans charge money to process a QDRO.
-This does not occur often but can add insult to an injured divorce participant after their case has concluded.
-This fee will come out of your portion of the retirement benefits so it is smart to have your attorney contact the plan administrator to see if this will occur.
+This does not occur often but can insult an injured divorce participant after their case has concluded.
+This fee will come out of your portion of the retirement benefits, so it is wise to have your attorney contact the plan administrator to see if this will occur.
 Knowing this ahead of time can allow you to negotiate to see which spouse will pay the fee.

-Finding out what your specific plan will require as far as language in the QDRO can reduce fees as well.
+Finding out what your specific plan will require as far as language in the QDRO can also reduce fees.
 Your plan may even have a sample QDRO that can be used to eliminate fees for processing the document.